Anxiety. Unease. Worry.

 “I am the master of my fate, I am the captain of my soul.” -William Ernest Henley

 Procrastination is a scourge that can have serious repercussions on your life.
 In fact, a 2008 study found that 40% of people have experienced some sort of financial loss due to procrastination.
-(Can anyone NW Tucson friends relate?)
+(Can anyone in Pima County relate?)
 Understanding why you procrastinate and how it adversely impacts your life can help you avoid those negative outcomes.

 Why do we procrastinate?